Community Needs Assessment (CNA)

 How can I participate?

 Make your voice heard!
 The success of the Children and Youth Fund depends on the input of all San Franciscans.
 We want to hear from every community in the City so we can know as accurately as possible what it’s like to grow up in San Francisco.
-Here are some ways you can contribute to the Community Needs Assessment and steer the course of the Children and Youth Fund:
+Here are some ways you can contribute to the Community Needs Assessment.

-Attend a We are the City Family Summit in your district.
-Find a meeting in your neighborhood in the schedule below!
+Attend a We are the City Family Summit.
+Find a meeting near you in the schedule below!

 Connect with DCYF at Sunday Streets or another event in the community.